-Universal Declaration of Human Rights (UDHR) is a milestone document declaring the unchallengeable rights that everyone is inherently entitled to as a human being regardless of race, colour, religion, sex, language, political opinion, national or social origin, property, birth or other status.
+Universal Declaration of Human Rights (UDHR) is a milestone document declaring the unchallengeable rights that everyone is inherently entitled to as a human being regardless of race, color, religion, sex, language, political opinion, national or social origin, property, birth, or another status.

 We now live in a world that has become increasingly digital-first – access to digital devices and the internet is a key requirement in almost every part of our lives, everywhere we go.

 For example, if you need to pay your taxes, you need to go online to do so; if you want to register to vote, check a train timetable, or buy gifts this Christmas, you often need to be able to access the internet.

 Internet access is a human right

 UHDR reminds us that access to the internet is a human right according to the UN.
 And the idea that everyone should be able to access the web, regardless of any personal circumstances, like having a disability, is not something new.